yolken/yolken-blog/site/_posts/2021-04-05-migrating-to-kubernetes-is-hard.md

 also the associated infrastructure and tooling used for running and managing these applications in production.

-I'll call this pre-Kubernetes "bundle of stuff" a *legacy service platform* or *LSP* for short.
+I call this pre-Kubernetes "bundle of stuff" a *legacy service platform* or *LSP* for short.
 Normally I hate the term "platform" since it's so overused (seems like it's super trendy at the moment for companies to be building "platforms" instead of "products"), but in this case I think it's actually appropriate- the LSP literally a base on which applications in an